awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-platform-directorystructure.md

-# Structuring your Project Folder<a name="java-tomcat-platform-directorystructure"></a>
+# Structuring Your Project Folder<a name="java-tomcat-platform-directorystructure"></a>

-To work when deployed to a Tomcat server, compiled Java Platform Enterprise Edition \(*Java EE*\) Web application ARchives \(WAR files\) must be structured according to certain [guidelines](https://docs.oracle.com/javaee/7/tutorial/packaging003.htm)\.
-Your project directory does not have to meet the same standards, but it is a good idea to structure it in the same way to simplify compiling and packaging\.
+To work when deployed to a Tomcat server, compiled Java Platform Enterprise Edition \(*Java EE*\) web application archives \(WAR files\) must be structured according to certain [guidelines](https://docs.oracle.com/javaee/7/tutorial/packaging003.htm)\.
+Your project directory doesn't have to meet the same standards, but it's a good idea to structure it in the same way to simplify compiling and packaging\.
 Structuring your project folder like the WAR file contents also helps you understand how files are related and how they behave on a web server\.

-In the following recommended hierarchy, the source code for the web application is placed in a `src` directory, to isolate it from the build script and the WAR file it generates:
+In the following recommended hierarchy, the source code for the web application is placed in a `src` directory, to isolate it from the build script and the WAR file it generates\.

 ```
 ~/workspace/my-app/